 The journey each way is only 20 minutes long, but takes you past some fantastic scenery.
 Then once at Sheringham, you can spend your time enjoying the shops and lunch spots of a classic sea side town.
 We stopped for lunch in The Lobster, which had exceptionally quick service.
 We sat down in the pub garden, ordered, paid, were served drinks, and were fed a couple of delicious wraps all in about 45 minutes.
 There’s no reason why you couldn’t spend your time on Sheringham’s beach instead.

+Family holidays don’t have to last a whole week.
 Norfolk weekend breaks are a great way to see East Anglia, and get used to travelling with a pup or a baby.
 The real beauty of the county is how quiet it is, even on a warm June weekend.